lex0nik/DTV_Project/README.md

-FIRST signup  may bug and make double registration is database.
+First signup  MAY bug and make double registration is database.
 If that happen, make second register and login with these details.